 There can be polar or Ionic particles that are left from the flux residue.
 When these particles are exposed to moisture from the air and then a current is applied, it can link into a branch or chain that is called a dendrite.
 Since these dendrites are conductive, any flux left on the circuit board could cause leakage or even over time, a short circuit, and therefore cleaning the flux is necessary.
 If a no-clean flux is used, there isn’t as much of a concern.

 Ironically, sometimes.
 A no-clean flux might need to be cleaned for most of the above reasons.
 While no-clean fluxes were supposed to eliminate the need for PCB cleaning, this isn’t the case.
 No-clean fluxes have salt activators that when in contact with other chemicals or heat can leave behind a white residue.
 And, therefore, long-life or critical components should be cleaned after soldering.
 Short-life consumer products, however, do not need to be cleaned.

-If you have any questions about which flux is best for your assembly, please contact our technical support team.
+If you have any questions about how to clean and remove soldering flux or which flux is best for your assembly, please contact our technical support team.
 We have many different flux types from which you can choose.